samuelgozlan/amplitude-dev-center/docs/data/destinations/customerio.md

 ### Configure user forwarding

-Under **Send Users**, make sure the toggle is enabled ("Users updates are sent to Customer.io") if you want to stream user and property updates to Customer.io.
-When enabled, users are automatically created or updated in Customer.io when they are created or updated in Amplitude via [HTTP V2 API](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/) or [Amplitude Identify API](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/).
-Users aren't sent on a schedule or on-demand using this integration.
+To stream user and property updates to Customer.io, enable **Send Users**.
+This setting creates or updates users in Customer.io when you update them in Amplitude with the [HTTP V2 API](/analytics/apis/http-v2-api/) or [Identify API](/analytics/apis/identify-api/).
+This integration doesn't support scheduled or on-demand updates.

-(optional) In **Select additional properties**, select any user properties you want to send to Customer.io.
-If you don't select any properties here, Amplitude doesn't send any.
-Whenever these properties are updated, they are sent to Customer.io as [Customer.io user attributes](https://www.customer.io/docs/attributes/). _Transformed user properties aren't supported._
+You can optionally select user properties to send to Customer.io in the **Select additional properties** field.
+Amplitude sends only the properties you select and only when one of them is updated.
+Amplitude sends these properties as [Customer.io user attributes](https://www.customer.io/docs/attributes/). _This integration doesn't support transformed user properties_.

-!!!note "User Forwarding Volumes"
-    When Send Users is enabled, all [Amplitude Identify calls](https://www.docs.developers.amplitude.com/analytics/apis/identify-api/) and event calls that update user properties will trigger a call to be sent to Customer.io, even if the updated property isn't selected in **Select additional properties**.

 ### Enable sync